Let's make our community a better place!

 In 1950 construction was completed, adding an educational building, composed of classrooms, library, dining room, kitchen rest rooms.
 Center's use of the renovated auditorium & new addition was short lived.
 Sadly, in September 1955, there was a fire at the church which destroyed the building.
 The church was only had partial insurance coverage, but thanks to community efforts, including auctions & commemorative quilts, collections from neighboring churches and generous donations including building materials and labor, the new church was built.

-Let us welcome our new preacher Rev. Steve Taylor, together with his wife Sherri as they join our community and church family.
-Rev. Taylor has graciously agreed to lead our church in service and we look forward to a long and harmonious future.
+Let us welcome our new preacher Rev. Steve Taylor, together with his wife Sherry as they join our community and church family.
+Rev. Taylor has graciously agreed to lead our church in service.
+We look forward to a long and harmonious future.